Baby girl with Covid-19 airlifted 150 miles because of Houston hospital bed shortage

 The cases are mainly in areas where vaccination rates remain low, Zients said at a briefing Monday.

-The surge comes as the highly contagious Delta variant spreads and the percentage of fully vaccinated Americans hovers around 49.9%, according to the US Centers for Disease Control and Prevention.
+The surge comes as the highly contagious Delta variant spreads and, White House Data Director Dr. Cyrus Shahpar tweeted on Friday, the percentage of fully vaccinated Americans reached 50%.

 Hospitals are once again filling up with patients as the virus tears through the unvaccinated population.